 Love how the nature based play is mixed in with the traditional play.
 The "hill" climb to the top of the little slide was popular with the little ones.

 There is a wide path that runs through the length of the playground too, so kids can enjoy riding their scooters or small bikes up and down or follow the dinosaur prints to the big dinosaur statue.

 If you fancy a bit of a walk yourself, there is a nice round the lake walk just a short stroll from the Kingsway Dinosaur Park.
 It's only about 200-300m's around and there are lots of ducks that live here.
 There is a footpath all the way round so kids can ride their scooters or small bikes around, just watch the kids closely around the open water.

 If you have little ones who love Dinosaurs a visit to Kingsway Dinosaur Park is a must.
-With nature based and sensory play for the little ones, a traditional playground and lots of grassed areas for the big kids, you'll easily be able to play the day away here.
+With nature based and sensory play for the little ones, a traditional playground, water playground in the warmer months and lots of grassed areas for the big kids, you'll easily be able to play the day away here.